-Car subwoofers come in many shapes and sizes, from giant dual subs with built-in amps that will fit in the back of a truck to streamlined, under-seat subs.
-We’ve taken a look at ten of the best car subwoofers on the market, for every scenario.
+Subwoofers come in many shapes and sizes, from giant dual subs with built-in amps that will fit in the back of a truck to streamlined, under-seat subs.
+We’ve taken a look at ten of the best subwoofers on the market, for every scenario.

 - 1000 watts of RMS power

 - Delivers superior quality, crisp and soul touching sound